Our Rainforest Futures

 Background

-One of the key challenges facing the ASR in its work to restore Scotland’s rainforest is the lack of capacity to deliver long-term habitat restoration work in the rainforest communities of Scotland’s west coast.
-This project seeks to help address that challenge and at the same time demonstrate to policy and decision makers in government the economic and social benefits that restoring and expanding Scotland’s rainforests can bring.
+One of the key challenges facing the Alliance for Scotland’s Rainforest (ASR) in its work to restore Scotland’s rainforest is the lack of capacity to deliver long-term habitat restoration work in the rainforest communities of Scotland’s west coast.
+Our Rainforest Futures seeks to help address that challenge and at the same time demonstrate to policy and decision makers in government the economic and social benefits that restoring and expanding Scotland’s rainforests can bring.

 Project partners